-6.1 If approval is given by the Executive, the Section 151 Officer will formally commit the Council to the programme by signing an MOU with DLUHC.
-The

-- additional staffing resource will be mobilised to provide the additional capacity to begin acquiring the properties. - 6.2 The conveyancing process takes an average of 12-16 weeks for properties purchased on the open market so it is expected that all 30 properties will be completed during the 2023-2024 financial year, with as many as possible being complete by November 2023 which is the ask from DHLUC. - 6.3 Contact will be made with developers locally in the first instance to assess if there are any newbuild properties close to completion which would enable a swift purchase.
+- 6.1 If approval is given by the Executive, the Section 151 Officer will formally commit the Council to the programme by signing a Memorandum of Understanding with DLUHC. - 6.2 The conveyancing process takes an average of 12-16 weeks for properties purchased on the open market, so it is expected that all 11 properties will be completed during the 2023-2024 financial year, with as many as possible being complete by March 2024 which is the ask from DHLUC. - 6.3 Contact will be made with developers locally in the first instance to assess if there are any newbuild properties close to completion which would enable a swift purchase.